YoungLink4/younglink4.github.io/_posts/2017-02-21-Wrong-Order.md

 Source: [Twitter](https://twitter.com/V_of_Europe/status/833820672988176384) following this [article](http://www.nettavisen.no/nyheter/utenriks/opptyer-i-rinkeby-i-stockholm---politiet-avfyrte-varselskudd/3423315037.html)

 It really is all jumbled up.
 Or maybe it's just that we live in a post facto time.
 First the facts, then the evidence.
 Told you these 4 years are gonna be a blast.

+The pictures make it look worse than it actually is.
+Articles talk about 40 rioters.